 How does Android TV work?

 Android TV is simple to learn and use.
 When you fire up your television or set-top box, you'll see the main screen/home screen.
 It is filled with a vertical stream of rows, and you navigate through each row from left to right.
 The top row is the Content Discovery bar, which highlights suggested content from popular apps you use.
-You may see tutorials on YouTube or The Walking Dead from Google Play TV and Movies.
+You may see tutorials on YouTube or The Walking Dead from Google TV.

-Backing up a bit, right at the top of the interface you'll see the search utility.
+Right at the top of the interface you'll see the search utility powered by Google Assistant.
 Android TV supports voice commands, as long as you have the necessary hardware that'll allow Android TV to hear you.
-In fact, the entire interface is based around voice-activated searching, which you can use through the one-click remotes, like Sony's One-Flick remote with a built-in mic.
+In fact, the entire interface is based around voice-activated searching, which you can use through one-click remotes with a built-in mic.
 Simply click on it to start your search.

 Apps and content